wolfberryllc/MetaIoT-Cloud/README.md

-# MetaIoT is an end to end data route with visualization from sensors to storage.
+# MetaIoT is an internet of things end to end data route with visualization from sensors to storage.

 ## Phase 1 *Available now - Sensor to Data Visualization and Storage ✅

 ### This project (P1) helps developers prototype and publish sensor-driven (Apps) in augmented reality using Unity, Firebase and Google Cloud.